sivlauvset/2nd_QC_tool/README.md

 Siv Lauvset
 2020-04-27

+Edits 2022-01-04
+The glodap2_csv2mat script was changed to read the .mat version of the product file rather than the .csv file.
+For GLODAPv2.2022 we changed the format of the .csv file to include text strings with information on data set expocodes and doi which necessitated a change in this script.

 Edits 2021-03-24
 The code previously used nanmean and nansum which are functions in the statistics toolbox.
 To make the 2nd_QC_tool run with a basic Matlab license the need for these functions has been removed.
 However, this means that the tool now only works with Matlab versions 2016a, or more recent.